isacfiorotti/azure-data-pipeline/README.md

 ### Local Deployment Guide

-This project uses Docker and Kind to
+This project uses Docker and Kind for local development and testing.

 ---